EmilHvitfeldt/smltar/docs/09_dl_lstm.md

   step_sequence_onehot(blurb, sequence_length = max_length)
 ```

 After tokenizing, the preprocessing is different.
-We use `step_sequence_onehot()` to encode the sequences of words with integers representing each token in the vocabulary of 20,000 words, as described in detal in Section \@ref(onehotsequence).
+We use `step_sequence_onehot()` to encode the sequences of words with integers representing each token in the vocabulary of 20,000 words, as described in detail in Section \@ref(onehotsequence).
 This is different than the representations we used in Chapters \@ref(mlclassification) and \@ref(mlregression), mainly because all the information about word sequence is encoded in this representation.

 <div class="rmdwarning">
 <p>Using <code>step_sequence_onehot()</code> to preprocess text data records and encodes <em>sequence</em> information, unlike the document-term matrix and/or bag-of-tokens approaches we used in Chapters @ref(mlclassification) and @ref(mlregression).</p>
 </div>

-There are 202,092 blurbs in the training set and 67,365 in the testing set.
+There are 202,093 blurbs in the training set and 67,364 in the testing set.

 <div class="rmdwarning">
 <p>Like we discussed in the last chapter, when we <code>prep()</code> a recipe, we compute or estimate statistics from the training set; the output of <code>prep()</code> is a recipe.
 When we <code>bake()</code> a recipe, we apply the preprocessing to a dataset, either the training set that we started with or another set like the testing data or new data.
 The output of <code>bake()</code> is a dataset like a tibble or a matrix.</p>